‘General Hospital’ Spoilers: Hot Julexis Promo Shows Cops Bust Up Sexy Reunion Between Julian And Alexis

 Alexis Wants Julian

 Julian and Alexis waste no time getting undressed.
 No matter what else is going on with them, General Hospital history has always shown viewers those two have undeniable sexual chemistry.
-And it’s not just one sided.
+And it’s not just one-sided.
 The new ABC promo shows Alexis yanking Julian’s shirt off.
 She wants him and you can see it.
 General Hospital spoilers tease Alexis has been waiting for this since she found out he was alive.

 General Hospital spoilers say after Julian makes love to Alexis, she cries and tells him, “My feelings for you are so powerful.”
 It seems that there might be forgiveness for Julian in Alexis’ heart after all.
 It’s too bad Sam can’t forgive Julian despite what he’s done for her.
-Sam knows her mom still has feelings for Julian so it’s clear she’s not scared Alexis is in physical danger, but Sam wants to shut down Julian.
+Sam knows her mom still has feelings for Julian, so it’s clear she’s not scared Alexis is in physical danger, but Sam wants to shut down Julian.

 Sam Calls The Cops On Her Mom And Julian